ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 ![The Load Balancer sequences Image ](./doc/models/balancer/balancer_sequence.png "Load Balancer sequences")

 ####Text pre/post-processing servers
 There can be multiple instances of the text pre/post- processing servers and the configurations in which the system can be run are given on the image below.
-Note that, any pre/post-processing server might support multiple languages and even language detecton for pre-processing.
+Note that, any pre/post-processing server might support multiple languages and even language detection for pre-processing.
 ![The Text Processor deployments Image ](./doc/models/deployment/processor_first.png "Text Processor deployments") Further we shall briefly describe some of the possible translation system deployment configurations, employing the pre/post- processor.

-##### Type - 01: No pre/post-processing
-The translation system can be run as is, without any pre- or post- processor.
-In this case the provided source text is supposed to be tokenized (splitting the language words and punctuation marks with ASCII spaces), lower cased (turning the text into the lowercase), unifyied (unifying the text by substituting longer utf-8 symbols with shorter ones), and there must be just one sentence per source text file line.
-The resulting target text will be also tokenized and lowercased with just one sentence per line.

-##### Type - 02: Only pre-processing
+##### Type - 01: Only pre-processing, different physical servers
 This is the situation when only the pre-processing is enabled.
 Whether the pre-processing script supports language detection will depend on the concrete pre-processing script implementation.
 If not, and it is requested, then an error will be reported by the processing server.
-The resulting target text will be tokenized and lowercased with just one sentence per line.
+The resulting target text will be tokenized and lower cased with just one sentence per line.

-##### Type - 03: Only post-processing
+##### Type - 02: Only post-processing, different physical servers
 This is the situation when only the post-processing is enabled.
-In this case the provided source text is supposed to be tokenized (splitting the language words and punctuation marks with ASCII spaces), lower cased (turning the text into the lowercase), unifyied (unifying the text by substituting longer utf-8 symbols with shorter ones), and there must be just one sentence per source text file line.
-The resulting target text will de untokenized and uppercased but one can still expect to get one target sentence per line in the output.
+In this case the provided source text is supposed to be tokenized (splitting the language words and punctuation marks with ASCII spaces), lower cased (turning the text into the lowercase), unified (unifying the text by substituting longer UTF-8 symbols with shorter ones), and there must be just one sentence per source text file line.
+The resulting target text will de untokenized and upper cased but one can still expect to get one target sentence per line in the output.

-##### Type - 04: Single pre/post-processing application and server
+##### Type - 03: Pre- and post-processing, different physical servers
 This is the situation when both pre- and post-processing are enabled, and both are run within the same application on a server separate.

+##### Type - 04: Pre- and post-processing, one physical server

-##### Type - 05:
+##### Type - 05: All on one server

-##### Type - 06:
+##### Type - 06: Pre- and post-processing, one application, one physical server

 ##Software details
 In this section we provide some additional details on the structure of the provided software.
 We shall begin with the common packages and then move on to the binary specific ones.
 The discussion will not go into details and will be kept at the level of source file folder, explaining their content.